-This article provides information on the differences between divorce and marriage annulment, and what requirements you need to satisfy for the Court to issue a decree of nullity.
+This article provides information on the differences between divorce and marriage annulment, and what legal requirements you need to satisfy for the Court to issue a decree of nullity.

 The information on this page is general in nature and does not constitute legal advice.
-If you would like advice in relation to your personal situation, give Unified Lawyers a call on 1300 667 461.
+If you would like advice in relation to your personal situation, give Unified Lawyers a call at 1300 667 461.

 Table of contents